 "Oh, hello, Mother."
 He nodded politely, edging away from the terrace door.
 "You're back a bit early."

 "Too early for you, I'm sure," Cynthia replied, schooling her face to firmness.
 "Shouldn't I have to go upstairs to find you at this time of day, sir?
 What have you done with your uncle Jonathan?"

 John's blue eyes opened even wider, but he didn't stop moving away from the terrace door, threading his way around the three dark chairs and settee the room possessed.
 "Why, nothing.
 He's about somewhere."

 With a swirl of her black widow's gown, Cynthia stepped to cut off his escape through the open door of the sitting room.
 "And will I find James and Adam in that same somewhere?"

-And he was as creative as his father about getting out of scrapes as well, she thought, laying a hand on his shoulder and propelling him back across the matted carpet toward the terrace door.
+He was as creative as his father about getting out of scrapes as well.
+She lay a hand on his shoulder and propelled him back across the thick carpet toward the terrace door.
 "Let's go see them together, shall we?
 Unless, of course, you'd like to explain what you're doing in the sitting room with a ball in your hand?"

 Her son sighed, deflating in defeat.
 "Oh, very well.
 If you must know, we were having a game with Mr. Daniel."

 "Mr. Daniel?"
-Cynthia frowned, absently smoothing her dark blond hair back into the coil at the nape of her neck.
+Cynthia frowned, absently smoothing her hair back into the coil at the nape of her neck.

-"You must have met him, Mother," John insisted.
+"You must have met him, Mother," John said.
 "Uncle Jonathan said he's known you since you were born."

 Cynthia blinked, thoughts momentarily arrested as time seemed to slip backward.
 She sank onto the settee.
 "Not Daniel Lewiston?"